mucsci-students/2023sp-420-SNEK/README.md

 ## Description

-    -A Spelling Bee game, like the implemented in Python with an SQLite database
+    -A Spelling Bee game, implemented in Python with an SQLite database

                         ![Screenshot](SNEKTransperent.png)